 Blair shot Jim a concerned look.
 Jim was worried, too.
 Eddie had never quite made it back from the war in his head, but usually he was aware he was stateside and out of the service.
 Maybe he had a concussion.

-The ambulance came quickly for once, and Eddie was carried in first, then the man with the head injury, who still hadn't regained consciousness, followed by one of the cops.
+The ambulance came quickly for once, and Eddie was carried in first, then the man with the head injury, who still hadn't regained consciousness.
+One of the cops got inside, too.
 Jim spared about a split second's thought to wonder if the guy would ever wake up.
 And then he stopped thinking about it.
 Avery loaded the other two attackers into the back of the squad car.

 The ambulance had just left when Brown pulled up in a dark blue sedan.
 Rafe was with him.